 - At JIAC, we recommend - 6.
-Updating JIAC Policy 8.810 Use of Force, so that it states: - Once youth is secured in a cell, instead of holding them down in the prone position close the cell and allow the youth to calm down - Do not allow 30 minutes for a youth to be held in the prone position - Do not use any position that covers the youth's chest - Only allow the prone position to be used to cuff and sit, cuff and stand

-- At JIAC, we recommend: - Requiring one staff person be responsible for recording any incidents of restraint, keeping time to ensure a youth is not held down for longer than 3-5 minutes, and who will check to ensure youth is breathing.
+Updating JIAC Policy 8.810 Use of Force [by specified date], so that it states: - Once youth is secured in a cell, instead of holding him/her down in the prone position, close the cell and allow the youth to calm down - Do not use any position that covers the youth's chest - Only allow the prone position to be used to cuff and sit, cuff and stand - One staff person be responsible for recording any incidents of restraint, keeping time to ensure a youth is not held down for longer than 3-5 minutes, and who will check to ensure youth is breathing.
 This person should never assist in restraining the youth.
-KJCC has a program that could be mirrored. - 8.
-Requiring a medical staff person to be available 24/7 - 9.
-Update the Medical and Mental Health State Medical Intake Form 8.804 so it requires information to be current and accurate before the transfer
+[KJCC has a program that could be used as a model.]

+- At JIAC, we recommend: - 7.
+Requiring a medical staff person to be available on call 24/7 - 8.
+Update the Medical and Mental Health State Medical Intake Form 8.804 so it requires information [needs to be defined] to be current and accurate before the transfer

-- At JIAC, we recommend: - 10.
+- At JIAC, we recommend: - 9.
 Establishing a room at JIAC that could be safe for teens in a mental health crisis, where they can be safely left alone and not restrained.
-KDCC (state) made funds available last year and may have additional funding. - 11.
-Updating the video recording system at JIAC to cover more areas of the lobby and holding rooms and ensure that the recording system includes audio capacity
+KDCC (state) made funds available last year and may have additional funding. - 10.
+Updating the video recording system at JIAC to cover more areas of the lobby and holding rooms and ensure that the recording system includes audio capacity [in process]

-- At JIAC, we recommend to change policy that would: - 12.
-Not allow a juvenile in a WRAP be brought into the JIAC facility - 13.
-Not allow a single JIAC worker to handle someone described as "a combative juvenile" - 14.
-Require law enforcement officers who bring an allegedly combative, noncompliant youth into the JIAC to stay on scene, or at least nearby, at the JIAC until the juvenile is processed. - 15.
-Ensure all juveniles at JIAC are separated from each other so they are not exposed to potentially traumatic
+- At JIAC, we recommend to change policy that would: - 11.
+Not allow a juvenile in a WRAP be brought into the JIAC facility - 12.
+Not allow a single JIAC worker to handle someone described as "a combative juvenile" - 13.
+Require law enforcement officers who bring an allegedly combative, noncompliant youth into the JIAC to stay on scene, or at least nearby, at the JIAC until the juvenile is processed. - 14.
+Ensure all juveniles at JIAC are separated from each other so they are not exposed to potentially traumatic events